 Moreover, the good thing is that I did not notice any symptoms of withdrawal symptoms because of this sudden quitting of Facebook.
 A friend’s advice worked nicely.
 It was quite tricky, indeed.

 I was never addicted to any other social media platform, but I decided that I can use Twitter for my benefit.
 I feel Twitter is a useful tool if utilized correctly.
 I followed many people who tweet regularly about CS related stuff.
 I open Twitter once every 2-3 days for a very short duration to collect some articles and tips.
-Nowadays, these articles along with few blog articles from Feedly mainly form my Instapaper feed.
+Nowadays, these articles, along with a few blog articles from Feedly, mainly form my Instapaper feed.
 Though Instapaper recently switched to commercial model again, I decided to keep using it for the time being until I find some other alternative.

 I had decided to exercise for at least 90% part of 2018.
 I failed miserably.
 Leave alone every day; I could not even do it continuously for one month.
 I need to make this a top priority.
-Otherwise, it is going to create troubles for me soon.
+Otherwise, it is going to create trouble for me soon.

 For the last two years, I am trying to get up early in the morning every day.
-My body does not seem to care though.
-It seems a classic example of the tussle between mind and body.
+My body does not seem to care, though.
+It seems a classic example of the struggle between mind and body.
 My brain says that I am an early bird, but my body straightforwardly rejects this idea.
 I have felt the positives of waking up early, so I am still trying my best so that my body can adjust to this change.
 I will keep working on this habit in 2019 as well.

 I noticed a bad habit in myself - procrastination.
 I procrastinated a lot in 2018.
 Things that I could have finished well within the deadlines took me ages to complete.
 I was always late in my BTech project deadlines, I could not finish one of my hobby projects, I could not finish my study targets on time, and many other such examples haunted me this year.
 It is one of my most important goals of 2019 that I need a way to find how to concentrate on one thing at a time.
 Many things distract me while I am working.
-Technology itself is a significant distraction, but because I am a CS professional, this is one thing, from which I cannot run away.
+Technology itself is a significant distraction, but because I am a CS professional, this is one thing from which I cannot run away.
 However, I will still try to avoid getting distracted by my curiosity and put more focus on doing work.

 I am writing more than ever.
 However, with my increased writing, my English vocabulary is not enough anymore.
-This year, it happened many times, that I wanted to write something, but because of lack of proper words in my vocabulary, I had to settle with inferior words.
+This year, it happened many times that I wanted to write something, but because of the lack of proper words in my vocabulary, I had to settle with inferior words.
 I tried multiple times this year to work on improving my vocabulary, but I failed badly.
 I will increase my focus on improving my knowledge of English in 2019 so that such small issues do not stop me from adding something to my skills.

 This year, I experimented and tried to organize myself with to-do lists.
 It was a fruitful exercise, and it had a lot of sound effects on my productivity.
-The days when I made a to-do list, I felt very energetic and encouraged to finish all the task on my list.
+The days when I made a to-do list, I felt very energetic and encouraged to finish all the tasks on my list.
 However, then I noticed one thing, I could not continue doing this for more than a few days at once.
 For initial days, I felt encouraged to complete my tasks, but soon it began to appear as a burden, and I felt exhausted.
 So it seems that something in the middle will work for me.
 This year, I will continue using to-do lists (I use Google Keep for this) but for short durations of time.
 I will refrain from using it every day to avoid getting exhausted.
 I am considering a switch to Notion to maintain my monthly and long-term goals.
 Probably that will also help me in keeping track of my goals without feeling the heat.

 All of my friends love to travel.
 It seems a common habit in most of my friends.
 However, I am an exception.
 I’m not particularly eager to go on trips.
 I attribute it to my issues with motion sickness.
 For the whole year of 2018, I do not have a single trip memory other than my travels to Bengaluru and Jaipur airports.
 Oh yeah, after thinking for some time, I recalled that I went on one trip from Bengaluru to Calicut to attend my convocation ceremony.
 That’s all!
 I will consider accepting trip invitations from my friends in 2019.
 Up until now, I keep refusing to join them in their trips due to my health issues, my desire to stay in solitude and partially because of my unwillingness to explore anything outside technology.
 However, it is time I start changing myself.